 These Chocolate Ladoos made with almond flour, condensed milk, and cocoa powder are sure to satisfy your cravings for Indian sweets!
 They take only 20 minutes to make and can be served as a festive dessert for special occasions or just a quick weekday treat.

 These Chocolate Ladoo’s are very similar to Condensed Milk Chocolate Truffles.
 They only have 4 main ingredients and are much healthier than traditional ladoos, due to the addition of almond flour.

 If you did not know, almond flour is a great addition to Indian sweet recipes.
-I add it to my Coconut Ladoo recipe too.
+I add it to my Coconut Ladoo recipe and make Almond Flour Halwa and Badam Katli with it.
 It adds great flavor and also makes the sweets healthier.

 This is a no-fail recipe perfect to make with kids.
-I made this at the special request of my daughter (or rather she pestered me until I made it ;-)).
+I made this at my daughter’s special request (or rather, she pestered me until I made it ;-)).

 These ladoo’s are also a great home-cooked gift for little kids.
 Pack them in a box for Raksha Bandhan or Diwali.
 See the pic below of how I would pack them!

 Sweetened Condensed Milk – This is the base of the ladoos, and what adds the sweetness to the dessert.

 Almond Flour – This will help hold the balls together and also make these ladoo’s healthier.
 I typically get a large bag of almond flour from Costco.
 If you don’t have almond flour, you can grind whole almonds to a fine powder.